Carley Dodd, Dean

 The university has assembled a competent and outstanding group of scholars and experts on our faculty.
 To be a member of the graduate faculty, a faculty member must demonstrate competence in teaching and dedication to scholarship in the field.
 He or she must also hold a terminal degree or document exceptional qualifications to teach at the graduate level.
 Students will get to know the faculty, who are highly visible in their professional organizations and are recognized internationally, nationally and regionally for their research, teaching and creative presentations.
 Beyond their professional expertise, ACU faculty are committed to mentoring graduate students through individual contact and personal example.

 To create a community of learners, ACU encourages small interactive graduate classes and supports learning opportunities in and out of the classroom.
-ACU graduate students have access to nationally-known experts through our state-of-the-art learning technology and computer laboratories.
+ACU graduate students have access to nationally-known experts through our state-of-the-art distance education classrooms and computer laboratories.
 ACU encourages interaction across disciplines through graduate student activities and symposia.
 Students also have opportunities for applied learning activities throughout the community and region.

 Abilene Christian University enjoys a strong national reputation as one of the leading private Christian universities in the west and southwest, indicated by various ratings (such as U.S. News and World Report and other reports).
 In addition to the university’s accreditation by the Southern Association of Colleges and Schools, individual graduate programs are accredited by the following agencies: